-We are based in Auckland with about 50 employees - 90 percent of whom have a frontline role.
-The central city office consists of forensic accountants, investigators, lawyers, business services and investigation support specialists.
+We have CBD offices in Auckland and Wellington and, when fully resourced, the SFO employs 86 people - 90 percent of whom have a frontline role.
+Roles include forensic accountants, investigators, lawyers, prevention advisers, business services, and investigation support specialists.

 Maintaining a diverse workplace and an inclusive culture is important at the SFO.
 Appointments are based on merit and all employees have a responsibility to promote a work culture in which all people, whatever their gender, ethnic or social background, sexual orientation or role – are valued and treated equitably and with respect.

 Visit our LinkedIn page at www.linkedin.com/company/serious-fraud-office to connect with us.

 In the course of recruitment, the Serious Fraud Office (SFO) collects personal information provided by you as a recruitment candidate, for the purpose of assessing your candidacy for employment with the SFO.
 Your personal information will be treated in accordance with our obligations under the Privacy Act 2020.